Białystok during World War II: Onset of the war

-On 1 September 1939, the Germay invaded Poland marking the start of World War II.
+On 1 September 1939, Germany invaded Poland marking the start of World War II.
 German bomber squadrons flew over Białystok Voivodeship, dropping the first bombs on military barracks and near the Białystok railway station, killing a woman near Wronia Street.
 From September 4, the Citizen Guard (Straż Obywatelska), established by the city president Seweryn Nowakowski, was operating in the city, tasked with supporting and replacement functions for the police and the army which were evacuated.
 The local press reported on the successes of the Polish Forces and even the air raids of Polish Air Force on Berlin.
 Only the information about the entry into East Prussia of cavalry squadrons supported by horse artillery proved to be true.
 The frontline around Białystok remained relatively calm, with skirmishes mainly around Myszyniec and Grajewo.

 Białystok’s air raid alarm system functioned efficiently.
 Coloured shields were displayed on the tower of St. Roch Church to signal alarms, and factory sirens and gongs were used throughout the city.
 The Municipal Citizens' Committee for Social Self-Help with several sections began its work, and the Palace Theatre became the Polish Soldier's House.
 From September 4, the Civil Guard (Straż Obywatelska), established by city president Seweryn Nowakowski, was operating in the city, tasked with supporting and replacement functions for the state police and the army which were evacuated.
 Some conscripts were sent to patrol the city to deter looting and enforce order, punishing shopkeepers who inflated prices.
 When the war broke, voivode of Białystok Voivodeship, Henryk Ostaszewski, ordered partial evacuation of state offices and institutions from Białystok.
 After September 11, the Citizens' Guard fully assumed the duties of the evacuated State Police.
 On the night of September 10–11, many officials, including Ostaszewski, left the city, and selected archives were taken with them.